Iowa Law Review

 The Iowa Law Review is a law review published five times annually by the University of Iowa College of Law.
 It was established in 1915 as the Iowa Law Bulletin.
-It is ranked 11th among 1550 journals indexed in the W&L ranking.
+It is ranked 14th among 1550 journals indexed in the W&L ranking.
 The journal has been student-edited since 1935.

 History

 The Iowa Law Review has its origins in the Iowa Law Bulletin.
-The original Bulletin series was published from 1891-1900 by faculty.
+The original Bulletin series was published from 1891 to 1900 by faculty.
 The Bulletin was reinstated in 1915, edited by both faculty members and students.
 It changed its name to Iowa Law Review in 1925, indicating that the journal's focus would be on Iowa legal issues, but "occasionally an article of general scope [would] appear."
 Indeed, it has published on topics of national and international law.

 Projects

 In 1933, the Iowa Law Review became the first law review to publish a symposium (on administrative law), which was entitled "Administrative Law Based upon Legal Writings 1931-1933."
 Since then, the journal has continued to hold symposia on issues of national importance.

 In 1968, the Iowa Law Review began the "Contemporary Studies Project".
-These projects were large-scale, usually empirically-based, and often lasted for more than one year.
+These projects were large-scale, usually empirically based, and often lasted for more than one year.
 Some of the projects have received national recognition and/or have affected legislation and judicial reforms in Iowa and around the country.
 An examples is Facts and Fallacies About Iowa Civil Commitment (Iowa Law Review 55:895, 1970; leading to a revision in 1975 of Iowa's civil commitment laws).
 Two studies (A Comparison of Iowans' Dispositive Preferences with Selected Provisions of the Iowa and Uniform Probate Codes, Iowa Law Review 63:1041, 1978; The Iowa Small Claims Court: an Empirical Analysis, Iowa Law Review 75:433, 1990) have been widely cited and relied upon in law review articles and by courts throughout the US.